Partial regularity in nonlocal systems I: Partial Lipschitz continuity via potentials and Theorem

 \section{Partial Lipschitz continuity via potentials and Theorem \ref{gradreg1}}

 In this section we prove Theorem \ref{gradreg1}.
 The proof goes along Sections \ref{identfinal}-\ref{sceltabeta} and involves arguments that will be useful for the proofs of Theorems \ref{gradreg2}-\ref{gradreg3} too.
 From now on, and for the rest of the paper, we shall always assume that $s \in (1/2,1)$ together with \rif{modco1}-\rif{modco2}.
-Without loss of generality we can also assume that \eqn{centralfa} where $\alpha$ appears in \rif{modco1}.
-This will in fact appear as an assumption later on, in Theorem \ref{gradreg2}.
+In particular, we shall always assume that $\alpha\in (0,2s-1)$.